top of page

 St Matthew’s is the only Garrison Church in Western Australia, it was the first church to be built in the Swan Parish, although originally it was not consecrated at St Matthew's.
 It was a rectangular mud-brick church, measuring 40ft x 20ft x 11ft high, built on land donated by Governor James Stirling on his Woodbridge estate, at the east end of Terrace Road next to where Guildford Grammar School Chapel now stands.

 Governor Stirling laid the foundation stone on September 6 1836 and it was opened a few months later before it was finished.
 It wasn’t completed until 1839.
-The church
+The church was built for the Mission Society and had one door at the west end with a little porch to give protection.
+The roof was of shingles.

 In 1842 the area was surveyed for a school, which was built next door at the beginning of York Road.
 This was an octagonal building not dissimilar to the building erected on the Colonial Church Society land in Middle Swan, later to become St Mary's Church.